Curing Meat for Sausages

 As you can see in all instances we are buying extra time to allow curing inside the meat.
 A commercial producer will not perform curing at higher than cooler temperature as this will affect the shelf life of the product.
 Commercial processors cure meat faster and at lower temperatures by using ascorbic acid, erythorbic acid, or their derivatives, sodium ascorbate and/or sodium erythorbate.
 These additives speed up the chemical conversion of nitrite to nitric oxide which in turn will react with meat myoglobin to create a pink color.
 They also deplete levels of meat oxygen which prevents the fading of the cured meat color in the presence of light and oxygen.

-Bear in mind that those “simplified” curing methods can not be used when curing whole pieces like hams, butts or loins.
-Due to the insufficient curing time they will have an uneven pink and reddish area or even some gray in it.
+Bear in mind that fast curing methods cannot be used when curing whole pieces like hams, butts or loins unless commercial curing methods are introduced (injection, curing accelerators and tumbling).
+Due to the insufficient curing time the whole meats will exhibit an uneven pink and reddish area or even some gray in it.
 That would be easily noticeable when slicing those meats.
-As sausage is made from comminuted meat any variations in color can not be spotted, unless larger chunks of meat are mixed with finely ground meat.
+As sausage is made from comminuted meat any variations in color cannot be spotted, unless larger chunks of meat are mixed with finely ground meat.

 When making less than 5 pounds of sausage it is perfectly acceptable to make curing a part of the mixing and conditioning process.
 This way the sausage is stuffed and ready to go into the smoker and all equipment can be washed and put away.
 When making large amounts of sausage, you may use a few pork butts or picnics and trimming this meat will take a while.
 Then you have to grind, mix, stuff and smoke sausages.
 This operation will take many hours.
 It is feasible to make sausages on two separate occasions: